codethulu/bitventory/README.md

 🔠 Name inventory windows

+✨ Visual effects such as multiple item stacking and animations

 ⏳ Sort by name and stack size using the buttons!

 🧲 Holding [SHIFT] while an item is picked up will allow you to automatically pick similar items up on hover